- Performance design

 granstudio is a new type of creative studio that concentrates a high level of automotive design expertise into a compact and multidisciplinary team.

-This allows us to focus on our true passion: create designs that through their quality are successful within their future contexts.
+Together with our sister office Reframing Studio, we create designs that are successful within their future contexts.
 We do this both as creative partners for organisations and as autonomous thinkers for new ideas.

 Find more details about us down here.

 granstudio was formed early 2011 by Lowie Vermeersch and a team of automotive design experts.
 We believe that the growing strategic importance of design and the need for multidisciplinary design ideas call for a new type of creative studio.

-We work both as a creative sparring partner for organisations and as autonomous designers for new ideas.
 We do not just design objects.
 Together with our sister office Reframing Studio in Amsterdam we embrace the broader context and the people that are at the centre of it.

 The studio is home to a compact and highly experienced team in which all the know how we need to design complete projects is concentrated, from early research up to production, including design research, virtual modelling, model building and design engineering.

 Our main office is located in a townhouse in the heart of Turin, automotive capital of Italy.
 Our location gives us access to a network of automotive companies and expertise, steeped in the Italian creative spirit.

 The offices are conceived as an informal living space that stimulates creativity.
 Dedicated project rooms guarantee the highest confidentiality of the work.

 - AboutWhat we do

 As creative partners we collaborate with organisations and individuals to design products that are successful, impactful and relevant in their future customer environments.
 This includes:

 - Develop Design and Brand Strategies.

 We design with a thorough experience of both process and product, leading to high quality, innovative and feasible outcomes.
 We cover all the phases of the process: